Skip to main content

 Darker mornings, evenings and lower temperatures around this time of year make conditions more difficult.

-Road surface temperatures are usually a few degrees lower, so drivers should not rely on in-car temperature sensors as an indicator of possible frost or ice.
+Road surface temperatures are usually a few degrees lower.
+Drivers should not rely on in-car temperature sensors as an indicator of possible frost or ice.

 Drivers should: